-01There's No Response to the Demo
+01No Response to Music Demo

-However, you can improve your chances of getting a response by making sure you stick to some basic demo ground rules:
+If you have not yet received a response to your music demo, do not get discouraged.
+It can take a while for your demo to reach the right person.
+However, you can improve your chances of getting a response by making sure you follow some basic rules:

 Few things are as disheartening as playing to an empty room on the night of a gig.
 There may be reasons to account for the low turnout, but the bottom line is you can't force people to come to your show.

 Do your best to turn a negative into a positive.
 Be gracious to everyone involved with the show so you will be welcomed back to the venue in the future.
 There's no guarantee that the crowds will pound down the door next time, but you can take steps to build buzz for that next show.

 When starting out, bands are often working with promoters who may be inexperienced and just put on shows for fun.
 When dealing with promoters who don't put on shows professionally, there is always a chance that they will have to cancel your gig and may not let you know until the last minute.